 Language barriers remain one of travel’s biggest challenges.
-While being able to talk to the locals can greatly enhance your trip, the reverse is unfortunately also true.
+While being able to talk to the locals can greatly enhance your trip, the reverse is also true.
 Mishaps and misunderstandings are all too common when you have no idea what’s going on.

-Fortunately, translation apps have grown increasingly sophisticated over the years and can be extremely useful when you’re overseas.
+Fortunately, translation apps and devices have grown increasingly sophisticated over the years and can be extremely useful when you’re overseas.
 Some aim to cover as much of the world as possible, while others specialize in specific regions, languages, or requirements.

 These are eight of the top translation apps for iOS and Android users plus a couple of the best translation devices, to help keep you in the know wherever your travels may take you.

 Google Translate is an indispensable tool for any traveler.
 With over 100 languages on the mobile app, half of which include translation of text from a photo, it’s the most comprehensive option available.